 - “I need to take all these casseroles to our neighbors before the end of the day.”
 Though these casseroles do not really exist, the words could actually imply a need for purpose in daily life or wanting to be involved in an activity.
 A good response to learn more could be, “Why did you make casseroles for the neighbors?”

-Keeping a diary of these sorts of events may help you observe a pattern in the senior’s dementia confusion.
+Keeping a diary of these sorts of events may help you observe a pattern in the confusion caused by Alzheimer’s.
 The more you tune in and pay close attention, the easier it will become to understand the thinking behind the alternate reality and the best way to respond.